aaronlhh/LogoMaker/README.md

 # LogoMaker
-C++ program using SFML to create a logo maker project
+Academic project: C++ program using SFML to create a logo maker project

+##Data Structure used
+Linkedlist, vector